SaaS ยท Analysis

 WhatsApp is fine for a single salon with one receptionist.
 Past that, three problems compound: receptionist time spent on booking coordination, no-show rates that cannot be reduced without payment friction, and inability to see capacity across outlets.
 The break-even moment is usually at the second or third outlet, or when one outlet exceeds 50 appointments per day.

-Fresha is the UK-built salon booking SaaS that has the strongest SEA traction in 2026.
+**Fresha** is a salon booking SaaS built in the UK that has the strongest SEA traction in 2026.
 Pricing is free for the basic booking and calendar, with payment processing fees of 1.99 percent in supported markets.
 That free-tier model is what makes it spread fast in Bangkok, Singapore, and KL.

 Where Fresha works: single-outlet to mid-size chains with up to 15-20 staff per outlet.
 Multi-language UI covers English, Thai, Bahasa Indonesia, and Tagalog.
 Online booking pages convert reasonably on mobile, and the marketplace listing brings some incremental discovery in Singapore and Malaysia.